Discover ADHD Assessment & Multisensory Learning Support in Hurlstone Park.

 ADHD is commonly treated with stimulant medication which can be very helpful, yet medication does not solve all the issues for affected individuals.

-Utilising movement, employing different coloured cards, verbalising thoughts instead of solely reading and writing silently, and breaking down tasks into smaller portions are some tools and conceptual frameworks that we have found beneficial for students with ADHD.
+The use of movement, employing coloured cards, speaking aloud instead of reading and writing silently, and breaking tasks into smaller parts are some tools and conceptual frameworks that have been shown to be beneficial for students with ADHD.

 Multisensory Therapy and Tutoring for ADHD & ADD

-It is common for parents of children with ADHD and adults with the condition to seek tutoring to address learning gaps.
-However, some students have spent a considerable amount of time attending conventional tutoring services without experiencing notable progress.
-This is where the individual therapeutic approach of Neurosensory can provide assistance.
+Many parents of children with ADHD and adults with it look for tutoring to bridge their learning gaps.
+Some of our students have attended standard tutoring services for a long time without experiencing significant progress.
+This is where the individual therapeutic approach of Neurosensory can help.

 The multisensory approach leverages practical strategies in the auditory, visual, and kinaesthetic (movement/touch) pathways to facilitate optimal learning.

-- Know when it’s time to move on to another task .
+• Identify the appropriate time to move on to a new task .

 When it comes to ADHD tutoring, we provide two options to cater to the needs of primary, secondary, and university students, as well as individuals at higher education levels.
 Our goal is to ensure that everyone can benefit from the support offered by Neurosensory.

-In-person tutoring involves meeting in a controlled learning environment, similar to the physical classroom, which can provide less distraction.
-In-person interaction can also help students with ADHD learn how to navigate social situations and interact with their peers.
+In-person tutoring involves conducting sessions in a controlled learning environment, similar to a physical classroom, to minimise distractions.
+This setting enables students with ADHD to learn how to navigate social situations and interact with their peers through direct interaction.

 Online Tutoring.

-The diagnosis of ADHD currently does not involve any medical tests.
-Instead, it is primarily based on the observation of behavioural symptoms.
-For children to be diagnosed, they must demonstrate a minimum of six symptoms from either or both variants of ADHD, while older adolescents and adults must present with at least five symptoms.
-Additionally, these symptoms must have emerged before the age of 12 and persisted for a minimum of six months.
+At present, there are no medical tests specifically designed for diagnosing ADHD.
+Diagnosis primarily relies on the observation of behavioural symptoms.
+For children to receive a diagnosis, they must exhibit at least six symptoms from either or both variants of ADHD, while older adolescents and adults must display at least five symptoms.
+Furthermore, these symptoms must have manifested before the age of 12 and persisted for a minimum of six months.

 If you have concerns about your behaviour or that of a loved one, it is advisable to consult your GP initially.
 They can refer you or your child to a paediatrician, psychologist, or psychiatrist for an ADHD diagnosis.
 Additionally, you have the option to schedule a child or adult ADHD assessment with us at Neurosensory, and we can assist you in obtaining a diagnosis through appropriate referrals.